AzusaF/MetropolitanMuseumOfArtCollectionApp/README.md

 # Metropolitan Museum of Art Collection App

 ## About
 This web application allows you to search collections in the Metropolitan Museum of Art.
-The app also allows you to save your favourite artwork and the history of what you searched.
+The app allows you to save your favourite artwork and the history of what you searched.
+User data is managed in [user-API app](https://github.com/AzusaF/user-api).

 ## Key Features
 - React app implemented in Next.js